 In his early career, Simon worked for 8 years in international banking at Deutsche Morgan Grenfell and for 2 years in political campaigning around the 1997 General Election.

 Simon has an MA (Hons) in Classics from Cambridge University, an MBA from Cranfield School of Management and a Diploma from the Chartered Institute of Marketing.
 He has lived and worked in the UK, US, Japan, Germany and Russia.

 Read articles by Simon Whitehead

-Claire is focused on how we and our clients adapt to an ever-changing world; creating new communication strategies and ideas that set the agenda as well as react to it.
+Claire is focused on how H+K and our clients adapt to an ever changing world; creating new communication strategies and ideas that set the agenda as well as react to it.

-Claire’s background is in consumer communications, working across a diverse range of brands to build awareness through to loyalty.
-She leads the adidas account at H+K, which spans global strategy on a brand and category level, as well as local execution in the UK and US.
+Claire also leads and is Managing Director of H+K’s Sport team.
+Within this, she leads the adidas account globally, which spans global strategy on a brand and category level, as well as local execution in the UK and US.

 Her leadership of the adidas account has seen extensive award wins, including Integrated Campaign of the Year, Idea of the Year, Brand of the Year, Agency of the Year, Branded Content of the Year and a Cannes Lions.

 Claire is a judge for D&AD’s New Blood Awards and PRCA’s Young Lions, and included in Creativepool’s Top 100 Influencers.
 Claire is a member of TEDxBrixton.

 In 2021 Claire was awarded the SABRE Awards’ Agency Innovator of the Year.

 Read articles by Claire Holden